Assistant Practitioner (Level 5)

 Key Learning Requirements

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs), which are detailed in the Apprenticeship Standard.
-These are acheived by;
+These are achieved by;

 1) Programme Teaching: Usually 1 day a week teaching, plus online resources and tasks, and time for learner to research and write assignments/reflections.
 This is a hybrid delivery so you can choose from; all face-to-face, all online or a combination of both.